bolducp/user_auth_API_tracker/readme.md

 ## functionality
 ##### an app in which users can create and log into accounts and save many locations for tracking the weather
-current functionality supports: viewing, adding, and deleting weather locations from one's profile, login and logout, account creation
+current functionality supports: viewing, adding, and deleting weather locations from one's profile, login and logout, account creation, reseting and changing one's password

+### technologies & frameworks used
+node.js, express.js, mongoDB, jade templating language, jQuery, bootstrap

 ### usage